chicago-justice-project/article-tagging/README.md

 # The Code

-Under the `src` folder you can find the source code.
+Under the `lib` folder you can find the source code.

 The `load_data.py` file will load the data from the CSV files (stored not in GitHub).
 Specifically, look at the `load_data.load_data()` method, this returns a `k`-hot encoded tagging and article data.